Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **Data hub**
 The *DataHub* module offers you the possibility to extend any data model with user-defined custom fields.
-The ETL-Functionality allows to control the data flow between the different data models.
+The integrated ETL function allows to control the data flow between the different data models.
 The most Actindo modules and plugins are based on the *DataHub* module.
 This enables you to customize your individual data fields and sources for each process.
-The *Actindo DataHub* module is the system’s central data hub and is extended by the following modules:
+The *DataHub* module is the system’s central data hub and is extended by the following modules:
 - DataHub Importer
 Allows the import of any data from various data sources into DataHub-based entities by uploading csv, json, xml, and edi file types via the network protocols HTTP and SFTP.